datamindedbe/conveyor-samples/CONTRIBUTING.md

 * Elaborate on the data flow or process being demonstrated.
 * Explain how to verify the sample ran correctly (e.g., check logs, query data).
 * **Crucially, include detailed cleanup steps here**, covering both the Conveyor deployment *and* any external infrastructure or data created in the Prerequisites section.
 Ensure the user can return their environment to the state it was in before running the sample.

-### Conclusion
+* Close with a conclusion.
 Provide a short summary of what the user has achieved or learned by completing this sample walkthrough.
 Briefly reiterate the key Conveyor concepts or integration patterns demonstrated.
 ```